dnesteryuk/whisperer/README.md

 *Note:* `@obj` is an `OpenStruct` instance in this example.

-Then you need to register the new serialize:
+Then you need to register the new serializer:

 ```ruby
   Whisperer.register_serializer(:my_serializer, Serializers::MySerializer)